Polo Grounds: Football

 The various incarnations of the Polo Grounds were well-suited for football, and hundreds of football games were played there over the years.

 The first professional football game played in New York City was played at the Polo Grounds on December 4, 1920.
 The game featured the Buffalo All-Americans against the Canton Bulldogs in the first year of the American Professional Football Association.
-The Buffalo All-Americans won the game, 7-3.
+The Buffalo All-Americans won the game, 7–3.
 Some argue that the Buffalo All-Americans are tied with the Akron Pros for the first championship of the American Professional Football Association, which soon came to be known as the National Football League.
 In 1921 the NFL's New York Brickley Giants played the final game of their 1921 season against the Cleveland Indians at the Polo Grounds.
 The game ended in a 17–0 Giants loss.
 Shortly afterwards, the team folded.
 The Brickley Giants were originally formed with the intent of competing in 1919, and having all of their home games held at the Polo Grounds.
 However, after the team's first practice, the 1919 schedule, that began with an opening day game against the Massillon Tigers, was scratched because of conflict with New York's blue laws.
 In 1919, the city allowed professional baseball on Sunday and the Giants thought the law would also apply to football.
 However, it was ruled that professional football was still outlawed on Sundays, so the team disbanded until 1921.

 Other than the name, there is no relation between the Brickley Giants and the modern New York Giants franchise.

-Both the New York Giants of the National Football League and the New York Jets (then known as the New York Titans) of the American Football League used the Polo Grounds as their home field before moving on to other sites.
+Both the New York Giants of the National Football League and the New York Jets (then known as the Titans of New York) of the American Football League used the Polo Grounds as their home field before moving on to other sites.
 The Giants moved initially to Yankee Stadium in 1956 while the Jets, founded in 1960, followed the New York Mets to Shea Stadium in 1964.